 Shopping online is convenient and offers great deals, but one element of in-store shopping is obviously missing: holding or trying on your product.
 There is no replacement for the sense of touch, but if you provide large, clean pictures of the item, your customer will get a clear view of the product—and ultimately buy with confidence.

 Logos and brands should be easily identifiable as if they were on racks in a store.
 Shoes, for example, should be laid out in all available colors and have images from all angles.
 You want to replicate an in-person experience as much as possible, and quality ecommerce product pages will do just that.

 Upon entering a store in person, a polite “Do you need help finding anything?” reassures you an employee is there to help.
 However, if the salesperson follows you around and asks you two more times, chances are you are going to walk out.
 There is a fine line between “I’m here to help if you need me” and being in a customer’s face.

-It is always a good idea to have one customer service pop-up, but after that, let the customer decide if they want help.
+It is always a good idea to have one customer service pop-up, but after that, let the customer decide if they won’t help.
 Make sure your live chat and click-to-call icons are visible at all times, but don’t be too pushy.
-Design your online customer service to feel like the polite employee waiting for your enquiry within a comfortable distance.
+Design your online customer service to feel like a polite employee waiting for your inquiry within a comfortable distance.

 Allow Guest Checkout

 Although “Sign Up” should be the prominent feature of your checkout process, give your customers the option to check out as a guest as well.
 The best practice is to make the “Sign Up” side of the page more appealing with bigger buttons and larger text.
 Always place this section on the left side of the page and highlight the discounts and benefits of being a member.

 But remember, not everyone wants to spend five minutes typing in their personal information for a pair of jeans.
 Some people don’t want to give you their information and will question why you need it.
 Either way, you can lose the sale at the cash register.
 If paying customers just want to pay, let them do it.